It was in Rennes in Brittany that the future great Mezzo Soprano Stéphanie d'Oustrac was born, on June 27th 19 ... shh ;-)

 Stephanie likes to alternate baroque (or not) tragic heroines with more light hearted roles.

 Although she excels in tragedian operas she also flourishes in more joyful roles.
-For our greatest pleasure she has recently played Carmen (eponymous role) Sesto (La Clémence de Titus) Rosine (Le Barbier de Séville) and Charlotte (Werther) - season 2017/2018 -....
+For our greatest pleasure she has recently played Carmen (eponymous role) Sesto (La Clémence de Titus) Rosine (Le Barbier de Séville) or Charlotte (Werther), and Phèdre (Hippolyte et Aricie) or Cassandre (Les Troyens)....
+She even enjoys passing in front of the camera to play Hortense Schneider in a TV movie in honor of Offenbach....

 Her vocal performances and her interpretations are acclaimed by the critics.
 Stéphanie lives her roles to the point of sometimes shedding tears on stage as in "Atys" by Lully or in Poulenc's "La Voix Humaine".
 Not to mention a very significant feature (surprisingly rare at the opera): her perfect diction.
 This is particularly appreciated by the spectators and makes her performances even more interesting and intense.
 Stéphanie sings in several languages but above all she loves her native French language.